thephpleague/omnipay-sagepay/README.md

 $response = $request->send();

-// There will be no need for any redirect (e.g. 3D Secure), since no
+// There will be no need for any redirect (e.g. 3D Secure), since the
-// authorisation is being done. if ($response->isSuccessful()) {
+// card is not being authorised at this point.

+if ($response->isSuccessful()) {
     $cardReference = $response->getCardReference();
     // or if you prefer to treat it as a single-use token: